 - provision of direct counselling support to students and other early intervention services

 - coordination of supports for students with more complex needs

-Schools will receive advice on the roles and qualifications required by the new mental health practitioners.
-Dedicated Mental Health Coordinators in each Area will also support schools in the recruitment processes.
+Schools receive advice on the role and qualifications required by mental health practitioners.
+Dedicated Mental Health Coordinators in each Area also support schools in the recruitment processes.

 - guidance about the role of the mental health practitioner and the expertise that each mental health practitioner discipline area can bring to school communities

 - working flexibility where schools already employ health and wellbeing staff with different areas of expertise

 - supporting schools that are finding it hard to recruit practitioners.
 For example, schools located in rural and regional areas and schools with low enrolment numbers.